andreaglopez/andreaglopez/README.md

 ## Hi there, thanks for stopping by 👋

-I'm Andrea Gil-Lopez(she/her), a current sophomore at Rutgers University majoring in Computer and Political Science.
+I'm Andrea Gil-Lopez(she/her), a current sophomore at Rutgers University double majoring in Computer and Political Science.

 #### 🔭 What am I working on?
 - Trying to create my website!